 She has served on numerous state and local board of directors and is currently on St. Francis Medical Center Board of Directors, Ouachita Business Alliance, and Louisiana Association of United Ways.

-Janet and Bob Durden have been married for over 25 years.
-Her daughter is a non-profit professional and lives with her husband and their two daughters in Dallas, TX.
+Janet and Bob Durden have been married for 27 years.
+Her daughter is a non-profit professional and lives with her husband and their two daughters in Kansas City.
 Bob has three children and they enjoy their 4 grandchildren.
 Janet and Bob are active members at First Baptist Church in West Monroe.